vinxi/metrics/README.md

 - [ ] Statsd
 - [ ] Prometheus

-You can easily write your own reporter.
+You can write and plug in your own reporter.
 See [how to write reporters](#writting-reporters) section.

 ## Installation